edespino/cloudberry-site/docs/functions/json-functions-and-operators.md

 ### SQL/JSON path language

 SQL/JSON path expressions specify the items to be retrieved from the JSON data, similar to XPath expressions used for SQL access to XML.
-In Cloudberry Database, path expressions are implemented as the `jsonpath` data type.
+In Apache Cloudberry, path expressions are implemented as the `jsonpath` data type.

 JSON query functions and operators pass the provided path expression to the *path engine* for evaluation.
 If the expression matches the queried JSON data, the corresponding SQL/JSON item is returned.
 Path expressions are written in the SQL/JSON path language and can also include arithmetic expressions and functions.
 Query functions treat the provided expression as a text string, so it must be enclosed in single quotes.